akhilesh-w/logseq/pages/quote.md

 - The Best thing about democracy is everyone can vote.
 The worst thing about democracy is everyone can vote
 - If you always do what you always did you'll always get what you always got
+- slow is smooth and smooth is fast
+-